AleksanderMendyk/RKinetDS1.0/README.md

 # RKinetDS
-This is the fork of KinetDS project, a software dedicated to the mathematical description of drugs dissolution profiles.
-R statistical environment with shiny GUI extensions is required.
+This is the fork of KinetDS project

+**Changelog**
+22 March 2024
+ - bugs resolved in models mathematical structures
+ - added two more models: double Weibull and Baker-Lonsdale